Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 - **Inflation Data (CPI)**: To measure inflation rates and assess its effect on housing prices.
 - **Interest Rates (FEDFUNDS)**: To explore how changes in interest rates impact housing affordability and demand.
 - **Stock Market Data**: To understand how stock market performance correlates with housing prices.
-- **Mortgage Debt Service Payments (MDSP)**: To gauge the effect of mortgage affordability on home buying trends.
+- **Mortgage Debt Service Payments (MDSP)**: To understand the effect of mortgage affordability on home buying trends.
+- **GDP** : The effect of gdp on house prices
+- **Unemployment** : How would changes on unemployment rate affect it?
 - **House Price Index (USSTHPI)**: The central measure of housing prices over time in the U.S.

 In the following sections, we describe the methodology used to analyze the data, present the findings, and discuss the implications of our results.